-6 Considerations When Choosing a Family for Your Baby
+6 Questions to Ask Yourself When Choosing a Family for Your Baby

 1. Open Adoption Vs. Closed Adoption?